Click here for the home page

 Virginia Company."

 These words, taken from the opening scene of the Disney animated feature Pocahontas, summarize the adventurous spirit that led to the founding of Jamestown.
 Because the Roanoke colony had failed, and England did not yet have any other colonies beyond Europe, Jamestown has been called the place "where the British Empire began."
 North America did have wealth to offer, but it was not something that could be easily obtained, like precious metals or spices; it would take work to make North America profitable.
 What the continent had were several excellent harbors, a good location relative to Europe, a moderate climate where all European crops thrived, and native plants that could be useful in the mother country.
+To give just one example of the latter, the common sunflower is native to North America, but it does so well in the black soil of Ukraine that more than half of today's sunflowers are grown in Ukraine and Russia; in fact, it has become a Ukrainian symbol.
 It was the English, and not the Spaniards or the French, who noticed these assets and exploited them; their colonies developed local industries, and planted crops that brought a steady dividend (tobacco, cotton, indigo, etc.), rather than go for a one-time profit like gold mining.
 Consequently England would be the most successful colonial power north of the tropics.

 The Jamestown venture began with three ships, the Susan Constant, the Godspeed and the Discovery, carrying 102 colonists.
 The captain of the Susan Constant, Christopher Newport, led the expedition, while Bartholomew Gosnold, the explorer we saw at the end of the previous chapter, went as captain of the Godspeed.
 Also important were John Ratcliffe, the captain of the Discovery, and an officer named Captain John Smith.
 A soldier of fortune, Smith had fought for King Henry IV of France, the Hapsburgs of Hungary, and Radu Serban of Wallachia; those adventures ended when he was wounded in a 1602 battle, captured, and sold as a slave to a Turk.
 The Turk sent Smith as a gift to his sweetheart in Constantinople, whereupon the girl fell in love with Smith and helped him escape.
 After wandering around Europe and North Africa for a while, Smith returned to England, but was too restless to stay there for long, so he volunteered to go to Virginia.
 During the voyage he apparently was still a rowdy sort, for he took part in a mutiny; Captain Newport arrested him and was planning to hang him when they made landfall.
 Smith got a pardon, however, when the ships reached America, because Newport had sealed orders to be opened upon arrival; those orders listed the seven council members who would govern the colony, and Smith was one of them!
 At this point, the expedition was about 100 miles north of where the Roanoke colony had been.
 The Virginia Company had told the colonists to pick a location that could be easily defended from the navies of unfriendly European states, so on May 14, 1607, they chose an island in the James River, and began to build Jamestown.

 Unfortunately the Virginia Company was using the same kind of logic as the Plymouth Company, when the Plymouth Company thought Maine would be no colder than England.
 Because Chesapeake Bay was the same distance from the equator as the Mediterranean Sea, it was reasoned that it would also have a warm and pleasant climate, and the Indians would be easygoing folks like the Italians.
 However, the Indians of Virginia had already met the Spaniards, and that encounter made them dislike all Europeans.
 Another problem that soon developed was that the first colonists had a misunderstanding of the colony's purpose.
 More than half of them were "gentlemen," meaning middle to upper class; they thought the colony was to be a military outpost, for raiding Spanish colonies.
 A military fort would receive supplies from England, or failing that, it would take what it needed from the Indians and Spaniards; working to provide for themselves was the last thing these colonists expected to do.
+And because the first ships to come to Virginia brought only men, most of them were motivated not to stay and build the colony, but to make their fortunes and then return to Europe.
 On top of all that, the economy was organized as if the colony was a socialist commune; those who farmed were expected to give their crops to a common pantry, from which everyone would draw what they needed.
 This discouraged working the fields, when anyone could expect someone else to do that work for him.

 There weren't many Natives in Jamestown's neighborhood.
 Although this might sound like a good thing, it was because the banks of the James River were a feverish swamp, which didn't have large game such as deer or bears; the local tribe, the Powhatans, did their hunting elsewhere.
-The settlers quickly killed and ate the animals they could find, and instead of planting crops, many of them foolishly began digging for gold.
-By mid-June they had finished building a fort, and sent the Susan Constant back to England with a load of what they thought was gold-containing ore and dirt.
+In addition, the place chosen for the colony was located where the fresh waters of the upper James River met the brackish waters from downstream, so the local water was barely potable, and when wells were dug, salt polluted them.
+Regarding food, the settlers quickly killed and ate the animals they could find, and instead of planting crops, many of them foolishly began digging for gold.
+Still, by mid-June the colonists finished building a fort, and sent the Susan Constant back to England with a load of what they thought was gold-containing ore and dirt.
 Alas, it was only pyrite, also known as "fool's gold," and disease and starvation were now causing the settlers to drop like flies.
 Gosnold died in August, and when John Smith became president of the colony in 1608, succeeding John Ratcliffe, he instituted a stricter policy, declaring that "He who does not work, will not eat."
 Nevertheless, they needed to find new sources of food, so he led a raid on the Indians and captured one of their chiefs.
 Next, according to Smith, he did "take this murdering Opechancanough . . . by the long lock of his head; and with my pistol at his breast, I led him {out of his house} amongst his greatest forces, and before we parted made him [agree to] fill our bark with twenty tons of corn."
 A year later full scale war broke out between the Powhatans and the Virginia colonists.
 Smith was seriously injured by a gunpowder burn and had to return to England for treatment; he never returned to Virginia.(1)

 Although the Virginia Company kept its promise to regularly send ships to Jamestown with supplies and new settlers, something the backers of Roanoke had failed to do, what this mainly did was prolong the suffering; the mortality rate remained as bad as ever.
 The luckiest settlers survived by reversing roles; instead of enslaving the Indians, they actually offered themselves as slaves to the Indians, in exchange for food.
 During the winter of 1609-10, a period called the "Starving Time," there were even a few reports of cannibalism; these were recently verified by the discovery of the remains of a girl that had been butchered and buried in a trash heap.